When your team shifts infrastructure to code, the platform you choose for running Terraform becomes critical.

 Terraform Cloud is a purpose-built platform for managing Terraform runs, state, collaboration, and governance at scale.
 It abstracts away much of the infrastructure plumbing so teams can focus on writing infrastructure code.

 GitHub Actions is a general CI/CD engine built into GitHub.
-It gives you flexible automation primitives (jobs, runners, steps) that you can wire together for Terraform workflows, but you typically add a remote backend (S3+DynamoDB, etc., or HCP Terraform) for state and locking and wire in guardrails yourself.
+It gives you flexible automation primitives (jobs, runners, steps) that you can wire together for Terraform workflows, but you typically add a remote backend (for example, an S3 bucket with native state locking, Google Cloud Storage, or HCP Terraform itself) for state and locking, and you wire in the guardrails yourself.

 2. State management